limeandcoconut/cowboy-hat/README.md

 So that's how it'll go because **here's the clincher: *you want line highlighting.*** Of course you do.
 You're not some incompetient boring slug, hunting and pecking away at his machine like he's just made it out of the bronze age.
 You're an adept technocrat, and you stand tall knowing that you write quality, tested, covered, code and that you won't be waiting another second to know that `line 31` is covered but the branch starting on `line 32` needs just a little more of your valuable time.

 So screw it! amirite?
 You're writing tests.
 You need coverage reports.
 And `lcovs`!
 So that you - who's time is of paramount value - don't have to strain or guess to see which lines you'll be pouring your attention into next.
-You don't need to write tests against compiled code.
-The chance that you have an error which would cause a difference because of compilation is fucking negligable anyway.
+You don't need to write tests against compiled code. *Pfft!* The chance that you have an error which would cause a difference because of compilation is fucking negligable anyway.

-You're writing them against your source.
+You're just gonna write them against your source.

 Well now you don't have to worry about all that; your time is *waaay* too valuable.
 Too valuable to spend two hours ripping your hair out when you eventually do have that breaking bug caused by compilation. `cowboy-hat` lets you have your cake, and eat it too. 👨‍🍳🎂🍽

 Just run it and watch your tests execute against your source while you write them.
 And allow the windows into your code filled soul to gaze down on the verdent gutters of your editing pane as line after line whispers up to you: "I'm cool now, you can forget about me".

-Yeah, you need this tool.
+Yeaah, you need this tool.

 ### So how's it work?

 Just tell Cowboy Hat which files to watch, where your compiled code is, and where your original code is.

-Cowboy Hat watches and, on change, kicks off a coverage report using [nyc](https://www.npmjs.com/package/nyc) and [AVA](https://github.com/avajs/ava).
-Then it generates an a `locv.info` with [nyc](https://www.npmjs.com/package/nyc).
+Cowboy Hat watches and, on change, kicks off a coverage report using [nyc](https://www.npmjs.com/package/nyc) and [AVA](https://github.com/avajs/ava) generating an a `locv.info`.
 While doing this it will resolve any `require()` calls for something in your compiled code to the parallell file in your working source.
-If you put `require('../dist/index.js')` in your tests and it resolves as if `require('../src/index.js)`.
+You put `require('../dist/index.js')` in your tests and it resolves as if `require('../src/index.js)`.

 This means that you don't have to recompile while you're working on your project but your tests are officially written against the output, and you can run them normally when you `build`, `prepublish`, etc.